Anti-Inflammatory Diet Plan →

 • 2 garlic cloves

-• 2 tsp sugar or honey
+• 2 teaspoons sugar or honey

-• 1/2 tsp fresh grated ginger
+• ½ teaspoon fresh grated ginger

-• 3 tablespoons sesame oil
+• 3 Tablespoons sesame oil

-• 1 tsp sweet chili sauce, optional
+• 1 teaspoon sweet chili sauce, optional

-• Salt and Pepper to taste
+• Salt and pepper to taste

 Instructions

-1. Place your almonds, herbs, garlic, and tamari sauce in a food processor .
+1. Place your almonds, herbs, garlic, and tamari sauce in a food processor.
 Blend and pulse again until all is mixed.

 2. Next add your rice wine vinegar, sugar, and the grated ginger.